World Cup Business Guide

 Highlight locally made items, Texas gifts, summer essentials, and easy grab-and-go purchases for travelers.

-Hotels, venues, and hospitality businesses
+Hotels, Air BNBs, venues, and hospitality businesses

 Prepare guest-facing information about local dining, shopping, and attractions, and consider how to welcome international visitors with clear communication and local recommendations.